catfacedck/Freebsd-Acer-Nitro-Laptops-AN515-5158-XXX-/README.md

 # Freebsd-Acer-Nitro-Laptops-AN515-51/58-XXX
-Enable camera and mousepad

-# 14-stable and 14-release changes to enable webcam and mouspad
+## 14-stable and 14-release changes to enable webcam and mouspad

 1) Change the laptop mousepad from iic to psm protocol.
 Mousepad iic protocol is not supported.
 To do so one must enter the BIOS advanced mode.
   ```